Victordmss/EDUTC/README.md

 ### Graphical schedule creator

 The idea of the project is to process the emails :mailbox: that my university sends us to inform us of our schedule.
-In order to be better organized, I want to see it in a graphical :calendar: form
+In order to be better organized, I want to see it in a graphical form. :calendar:
 In my university, there is already a website that allows us to do that : [Emploi d'UT temps](https://github.com/simde-utc/emploidutemps).
 However, when we receive the email, the website is ofen down because of the numbers of people.
 So there is a problem and I need a solution to fix that !
 What a better way to automate this process! :computer: